subbed74/trackerbot/README.md

 # TrackerBot

 A WIP Discord bot to show Cube2: Sauerbraten statistics using Sauertracker's API.
 All commands have a *user* cooldown of 10 seconds.
 There is a 3 minute timeout present on requests to Sauertracker currently if Sauertracker is taking longer to respond.
+You can invite the bot to your Discord server with this link: [TrackerBot Invite Link](https://discord.com/api/oauth2/authorize?client_id=1167124821377826846&permissions=274877926400&scope=bot)

 ## Commands
 - () = Required parameter